-Huntsville is a blue-collar town, with 40.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Huntsville is generally considered to be a blue-collar town.
+40.05% of the Huntsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Huntsville is a city of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Huntsville who work in sales jobs (12.01%), office and administrative support (10.48%), and maintenance occupations (6.83%).
+There are especially a lot of people living in Huntsville who work in sales jobs (12.99%), teaching (6.99%), and office and administrative support (6.09%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Huntsville is worth considering.

-The per capita income in Huntsville in 2010 was $15,405, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
-This equates to an annual income of $61,620 for a family of four.
-Huntsville also has one of the higher rates of people living in poverty in the nation, with 31.42% of its population below the federal poverty line.
+The per capita income in Huntsville in 2010 was $14,299, which is low income relative to Arkansas and the nation.
+This equates to an annual income of $57,196 for a family of four.
+Huntsville also has one of the higher rates of people living in poverty in the nation, with 31.39% of its population below the federal poverty line.

-Huntsville is a somewhat ethnically-diverse city.
+Huntsville is a very ethnically-diverse city.
 The people who call Huntsville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Huntsville residents report their race to be White, followed by Asian.
+The greatest number of Huntsville residents report their race to be White, followed by Native Hawaiian.
 Huntsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.99% of the city’s residents.
-Important ancestries of people in Huntsville include German, English, Dutch, and Dutch West Indian.
+People of Hispanic or Latino origin account for 18.60% of the city’s residents.
+Important ancestries of people in Huntsville include Irish, German, English, Dutch, and Scots-Irish.

 The most common language spoken in Huntsville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.